mirlindm/MasterThesis-Mirlind-2021/README.md

 - All of the Python scripts and notebooks used to carry the different parts of the analysis, such as data cleaning and pre-processing **(Notebook for cleaning and exporting projects data to own datasets.ipynb)**, implementation of the pre-defined Scrum rules through the Python scripts **(Scrum Rules Implementation.ipynb)**, can be found in the directory: **Notebooks - Coding Scripts**.

 ## Clarification
-- I have used the **Notebook for cleaning and exporting projects data to own datasets.ipynb** notebook as a general file to perform initial exploration of the data and to further separate the data of the different projects in separate datasets.
+- I have used the **Notebook for cleaning and exporting projects data to own datasets.ipynb** notebook as a general notebook file to perform initial exploration of the data and to further separate the data of the different projects in individual datasets.
 - Thereafter, for each dataset, I have created the Scrum rules implementation notebook, in order to carry out the analysis of each project in isolation.
 - The results are reported altogether in the **RQ2-RQ3 Results** folder.